 To build a SQL database directly from the script folder used as the source simply create a new SQL database, leave it blank and use it as the comparison and synchronization destination.
 ApexSQL Diff will synchronize it by creating all objects from the script folder used as the source.

 By selecting the Script folder as a data source type and setting up the script folder location, the script source is set up and all that remains is to select the destination data source.
-Additional options available are Schema mapping, Object filtering and Additional scripts.
+Additional options are available under the Advanced options: Schema mapping, Object filter, Package and Additional scripts.

-Here, ApexSQL Diff allows further synchronization tuning by selecting SQL objects needed to update a live SQL database from a script folder as a source.
-It is even possible to track differences per individual object on a script level by using the Script difference view pane.
+Here, ApexSQL Diff allows users further synchronization tuning by selecting SQL objects needed to update a live SQL database from a script folder as a source.
+It is even possible to track differences per individual object on a script level by using the Script difference view panel:

 After finishing the SQL objects synchronization fine tuning, the synchronization of the scripts and the live SQL database can commence with the click on the Synchronize button from the Home tab:

-The final step before a synchronization script is generated offers a possibility to save a copy of the synchronization script.
-Saving a copy of the synchronization script is a good way to keep track of updates and deployments over a SQL database, and post-synchronization analysis, if necessary.
+The next step before a synchronization script is generated offers a possibility to save a copy of the synchronization script.
+Saving a copy of the synchronization script is a good way to keep track of updates and deployments over a SQL database, and post-synchronization analysis, if necessary: